-Leeds College of Art has exchange agreements with universities and colleges across Europe (Erasmus+) and worldwide, for example in the USA and Hong Kong.
+Leeds Arts University has exchange agreements with other universities across Europe (Erasmus+) and worldwide, for example in the USA and Hong Kong.

 Incoming visiting and exchange students: